LegolasVzla/postgresql-useful-scripts/README.md

 4. useful_structure_queries.sql: several useful querys related with schemas, sequences, tables, columns, triggers, constraints, functions and pg_notify channels.

+5. udf_generate_entity_database_commments: is a simple script to generate the comment template for tables, columns and functions related with a schema list that you supply.

 - List schemas names
 - List all sequences information
 - Display all the information about an specific sequence